-Inspired by my great-great-great grandfather who setup Cadbury chocolate nearly 200 years ago.
+The inspiration behind Love Cocoa comes from founder James Cadbury's, great-great-great grandfather John Cadbury, who set up Cadbury chocolate nearly 200 years ago.

-Love Cocoa gain first listings at Fortnum & Mason's, 100 years after they stocked the original Cadbury products.
+100 years after Fortnum & Mason first stocked the original Cadbury chocolate products.